-In this tenth installment of the game, you go back to 49 BCE to meet Bayek and Khemu.
+In this tenth installment of the game, you go back to 49 BCE to meet Bayek and his son Khemu.
 They end up getting abducted by a group and masked men and taken to a vault in the Temple of Amun.
 There, the masked men give Bayek a dormant apple of Eden and try to force him to open a secret vault.
-Khemu attempt to get them away from the masked men only to accidentally kill his father.
+While struggling to escape from their captors Bayek accidentally kills Khemu.

-After the death of his father, Khemu goal is to kill all the men responsible for his father’s death.
+After the death of his son, Bayek’s goal is to kill all the men responsible for his father’s death.
 His quest leads to him various locations including Siwa and Alexandria.
-While in Alexandria, Khemu is introduced to Cleopatra who confirms that there are indeed more than the five men involved in Bayek’s death.
+While in Alexandria, Bayek is introduced to Cleopatra who confirms that there are indeed more than the five men involved in Bayek’s death.
 There is a whole order known as the Order of Ancients, and their goal is to take over Egypt.

 Despite releasing nearly two years after AC: Unity, AC: Origins doesn’t have any different recommended system requirements.
 Origins recommends having at least an Intel Core i7-3770 or AMD FX-8350 processor, a GTX 760 or Radeon R9 280X graphics card, 8GB of RAM, and 50GB of storage space.